top of page

 Today, the island is yours to explore.
 Whether it’s a luxurious spa day, visit a nearby islands, horseback riding on the beach, or simply lounging poolside with a cocktail in hand, these are your moments to savor Zanzibar’s magic your way.

 Early evening, as the sun sinks into the horizon, casting molten gold across the water, step aboard a traditional dhow, its billowing sail catching the evening breeze.
-The gentle rhythm of the wave and Swahili melodies sets the pace as you glide along the coastline, watching the land fade into a silhouette of swaying palms and ancient architecture.
-Later, as night takes hold, return to shore, where the glow of lanterns and the promise of another unforgettable evening await.
-Settle in for a seafood feast under the open sky, the waves whispering final moments of pleasure with the flavors of the island culinary harmony dancing on your plate commemorating your evening on the island.
+The gentle rhythm of the wave and Swahili melodies sets the pace as you glide along the coastline, watching your last Zanzibar breathtaking sunset.

 Day 9: January 7th - Depart for home